 AC Certification and Certificate Program Information

 Air conditioning (AC) technicians are responsible for installing and maintaining air conditioning and refrigeration units.
-In AC certification programs, students learn to use and operate the potentially harmful refrigerants used in air conditioning systems.
-Certification programs are increasingly focused on green, energy-saving methods.
+A certificate program can often provide enough training to prepare individuals for entry-level employment in the field.
+In these programs, students learn to use and operate the potentially harmful refrigerants used in air conditioning systems.

 An AC certificate program teaches students to control indoor environments and provide comfortable conditions in an energy-efficient manner.
 Students develop in-depth technical knowledge and proficiency in AC systems.
 Opportunities are also available for those who want to learn the scientific and practical applications of system design, which enhances students' capabilities in this field.